Last updated on August 2nd, 2018 at 03:50 pm

-- if you are not good in writing, but can talk well on the phone (the styling and grammar mistakes matter a lot on the letter, but they have no significance whatsoever on the call)
+- If you are not good in writing letters, but enjoy talking on the phone (the styling and grammar mistakes matter a lot on the letter, but they have no significance whatsoever while you call a person).

 Four steps to a good call

 1. Introduce yourself and say why you are calling